firerish/fin_simulator/README.md

 - 1.03: Fixed issue where the company pension match was being taxed as income.
 - 1.04: Fixed issue where pension contribution was not being deducted from net income or shown in the data tab.
 - 1.05: Fixed issue with the maximum tax benefit for the occupational pension (thanks Hannah!).
 - 1.06: Added initial pension, ETFs & Trusts positions.
 It can't track deemed disposal for pre-existing ETF funds, so they are bought at the starting age (thanks John M!).
 - 1.07: Fixed wrongly applied pension contribution tax relief and added income tax bracket and credit parameters to allow for different personal situations (thanks Ewan!)
 - 1.08: Fixed issue with property value method call and a rounding error that caused extra income to be occasionally counted twice.
+- 1.09: Fixed issue applying USC to combined incomes and with increase of cut-off point for joint assessments; split income tax credit from personal tax credit; and some minor code improvements.